BioJulia/BioStructures.jl/docs/src/documentation.md

 `collect` can be used to get arrays of sub-elements.
 `collectatoms`, `collectresidues`, `collectchains` and `collectmodels` return arrays of a particular type from a structural element or element array.
+Since most operations should use a single version of an atom or residue, disordered entities are not expanded by default and only one entity is present in the array.
+This can be changed by setting `expand_disordered` to `true` in `collectatoms` or `collectresidues`.

 Selectors are functions passed as additional arguments to these functions.
 Only elements that return `true` when passed to all the selector are retained.